 19. Glasnevin Cemetery Museum

-To learn more of the best museums in Dublin, click here.
+To learn more about the best museums in Dublin, click here.

 20. Donegal County Museum

 Letterkenny’s 19th-century workhouse, built to provide Famine relief, now houses the local museum.
 The permanent collection offers 8000-plus artifacts from prehistoric times onwards.
-This county museum is officially recognized by the Government of Ireland as the best museum in the country.
+This county museum in Letterkenny, Donegal is officially recognized by the Government of Ireland as the best museum in the country.

 For more things to do in Letterkenny, click here.